Jasper Conran

-Jasper Alexander Thirlby Conran OBE (born 12 December 1959) is an English designer.
+Jasper Alexander Thirlby Conran OBE (born 12 December 1959) is a British designer.
 He has worked on collections of womenswear and for the home, as well as productions for the stage in ballet, opera and theatre.

 Early life

-He is the second son of Sir Terence Conran, a designer, and Shirley Pearce, an author; his parents divorced when he was two years of age.
+He is the second son of Sir Terence Conran, a designer, and Shirley Pearce, an author; his parents divorced when he was two.
 He was educated at Port Regis School and Bryanston School in the 1970s; he also studied at the Parsons School of Art and Design in New York, United States (US).